Yorivel/Dynamic-Wardrobe/docs/priority.md

 3. **Plain `club`** — fallback for any club without a specific match
 4. If no club outfits exist, falls through to normal location matching below

-Combat outfits work normally at clubs (unlike apartments where combat is skipped).

 ## Location Matching

 When none of the above contexts apply, the mod picks an outfit based on where V is: